111+ Linux Statistics and Facts – Linux Rocks!

 - The current LTS version, Vanessa, is based on Ubuntu 22.04 and Linux Kernel 4.15.
 It will be supported until 2027.

 - Since the 2012 Maya, each version comes in 3 or 4 editions: Cinnamon, KDE, MATE, and Xfce.

 - All Linux Mint versions since the 2013 Olivia are based on Ubuntu.

-- Some of the best features of Linux Mint Tessa include low memory usage and faster software manager.
+- Some of the best features of Linux Mint Tessa include low memory usage and a faster software manager.

 Linux Mint and Ubuntu are the most popular Linux distributions.